20 Caves In Slovenia You Gotta See

 Located in Idrija, very close to the capital, this is a very easy cave to reach, making it accessible to more visitors and one of the few caves with tours available all year round.
 You will be able to explore an underground chapel, large chambers, and even the knowledge that you are in the world’s second-largest mine of mercury found to be high in red cinnabar ore.

-You enjoy a tour of the mine with a lot of information about geology before being equipped with a helmet and overcoat to explore.
+You can enjoy a tour of the mine, which includes a lot of information about geology, before being equipped with a helmet and overcoat to explore.
 You will also be able to see old mining tools before heading to the Chapel of the Holy Trinity, dating back to the 18th century.

 19. Sveta Jama Cave (Saint Cave)

 If you are visiting Castle Socerb, near Koper, be sure to check out this cave, also known as Saint Cave.
-Tours are available every Sunday afternoon, and the cave is quite well lit.
-In the entrance hall, you will find an underground church, and it is said that Saint Servolus dwelled in the cave, giving it its name, Saint Cave.
+Tours are available every Sunday afternoon, and the cave is quite well-lit.
+In the entrance hall, you will find an underground church.
+It is said that Saint Servolus dwelled in the cave, giving it its name.

 The cave is set on the top of a hill before disappearing deep underground rather steeply at one point.
 Some stairs lead into the most prominent chamber, and you will see the church with a small basin for holy water and an altar.
 It’s worth noting that this cave is rather chilly, trapping the cold air inside, so do dress appropriately.